8 people found this helpful

 If it’s due to eyestrain, it's worth taking regular breaks from screen-time, while other causes like eyelid issues, might require a doctor’s attention.
 Whatever the reason, you might find that a warm or cold compress brings you some relief for your runny eyes in the meantime.

 Now that you have more information about the common causes of watery eyes, you’ll find it easier to decide on an appropriate course of action to soothe them.
-Take a look at our range of Cushelle products, including our facial tissues which can help with carefully dabbing your watery eyes on the go.
+And don't forget to take a look at our range of Cushelle products!